 - serious infections in the lungs

-There’s no cure for IPF, but research through the National Heart, Lung, and Blood Institute is working to raise awareness of the disease, raise money for research, and conduct clinical trials to search for a life-saving cure.
+There’s no cure for IPF, but research through the National Heart, Lung, and Blood Institute is working to increase awareness of the disease, raise money for research, and conduct clinical trials to search for a life-saving cure.